NREL/phygnn/README.rst

 Simple Install
 --------------

-1. Use conda (anaconda or miniconda with python 3.7 or 3.8) to create a phygnn environment: ``conda create --name phygnn python=3.7``
+1. Use conda (anaconda or miniconda) to create a phygnn environment: ``conda create --name phygnn python=3.9``

     i.
-Note that phygnn is tested with python 3.7 and 3.8 via pip install.
-Users have reported issues installing phygnn on python 3.8 using conda install.
+Note that phygnn is tested with python >= 3.8 via pip install.
+Users have reported issues installing phygnn using conda install.

 2. Activate your new conda env: ``conda activate phygnn``
 3. Install with pip or conda: